luigifcruz/CyberEther/docs/architecture.md

 **A compute cycle.** The scheduler snapshots the source modules, polls each source's `hasPendingCompute()` until all report ready (this is where a blocking source paces the graph), then executes the segments in order.
 Each runtime runs its modules' `computeSubmit`, honoring the skip propagation and failure semantics described in [the compute contract](/docs/blocks-and-modules#compute-contract).
 Module failures are collected and converted into errored blocks after the cycle, and the rest of the graph keeps running.

 **Editing a configuration.** The compositor writes the change through `blockReconfigure`, which synchronizes with the scheduler and calls the block's `reconfigure`.
 An in-place change ends there.
-A `RECREATE` answer makes the flowgraph capture the state of the block and everything downstream, destroy them in reverse order, and recreate them in forward order with connections intact.
+A `RECREATE` answer rebuilds affected blocks with the new configuration.
+If applying an edit fails, the flowgraph restores the previous graph state and returns the error.

 **Loading a flowgraph file.** The YAML is parsed into a document, migrated across format versions if needed, topologically sorted so producers exist before consumers, and replayed through the same `blockCreate` path the editor uses.
 There is exactly one way blocks come into existence, whatever the origin.